All Episodes

 And there needs to be an investigation, and there needs to be suspensions.

-I mean, if the sports drive-bys had their way, half the league would be suspended every Monday.
+I mean, if the sports drive-bys had their way, half the league would be suspended every Monday or fined or what have you.

-And this this effort to impose the Democrat Party version of political correctness on virtually everything that happens in our society is going to be the death of it.
+And this effort to impose the Democrat Party version of political correctness on virtually everything that happens in our society is going to be the death of it.

-If people don't snap out of it at some point, tell them to stick it.
+If people don't snap out of it, at some point, tell them to stick it.

 Anyway, Alex, I appreciate the call.

-It's great to hear you.
+It's great to hear you try this, folks.

-Try this, folks, this from the UK Daily Express, but it's a story about NASA.
+This from the UK Daily Express, but it's a story about NASA.

-Climate change shock, burning fossil fuels, now said to cool the planet, according to NASA.
+Climate change shock, burning fossil fuels now said to cool the planet, according to NASA.

 Burning fossil fuels and cutting down trees causes global cooling, according to a new NASA study.

-After NASA found the earth has cooled in areas of heavy industrialization where more trees have been lost and more fossil fuel burning takes place.
+Major theories about what causes temperatures to rise have been thrown into doubt after NASA found the Earth has cooled in areas of heavy industrialization where more trees have been lost and more fossil fuel burning takes place.

 And that causes the global greenhouse effect.